GoogleCloudPlatform/kubernetes-engine-windows-tools/gke-windows-builder/README.md

 gcloud compute firewall-rules create allow-winrm-ingress --allow=tcp:5986 --direction=INGRESS
 ```

+### One-time setup if you want to use internal IP only VMs

+Please enable Cloud NAT in your project and create a worker pool with VPC peering to the subnet in which the windows builders will run

 ### Build steps

 The "official" build uses Google Cloud Build to build the builder tool (a Linux